-Res 2023 L Resica Falls 2023 Lake Schedul ule .
-TIME MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY 9:00-10:40 Canoeing, Fishing Kayaking, Rowing Canoeing, Fishing Kayaking, Rowing Canoeing, Fishing Kayaking, Rowing Canoeing, Fishing Kayaking, Rowing Canoeing, Fishing Kayaking, Rowing 10:50-12:30 Canoeing, Kayaking, Small Boat Sailing Canoeing, Kayaking, Small Boat Sailing Canoeing, Kayaking, Small Boat Sailing Canoeing, Kayaking, Small Boat Sailing Canoeing, Kayaking, Small Boat Sailing 2:00-3:45 Paddlecraft Safety Training (2:15-4:30) Open Boating Paddlecraft Safety Training (2:15-4:30) Open Boating LAKE CLOSED Open Boating Open Boating 3:50-4:50 Open Boating Open Boating LAKE CLOSED Open Boating BSA Stand-Up Paddleboarding Open Boating EVENING LAKE CLOSED Twlight Boating (7:30 pm) LAKE CLOSED LAKE CLOSED LAKE CLOSED the main camp.
-All boats should be to shore by 4:45 pm. does not interfere with the timing of other merit badges.
-There are no longer any afternoon merit badges at the lake.
-Scouts WILL NOT HAVE TIME to take a badge at the lake and schedule a session immediately following in NOTE: Because of the distance to the lake, Scouts should plan to spend the entire morning at the lake so it
+Res 2024 L Resica Fall: 2024 Lake Schedu ie S TIME MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY 9:00-10:40 Canoeing, Kayaking, Rowing Canoeing, Kayaking, Rowing Canoeing, Kayaking, Rowing Canoeing, Kayaking, Rowing Canoeing, Kayaking, Rowing 10:50-12:30 Fishing, Kayaking, Small Boat Sailing Fishing, Kayaking, Small Boat Sailing Fishing, Kayaking, Small Boat Sailing Fishing, Kayaking, Small Boat Sailing Fishing, Kayaking, Small Boat Sailing 2:15-3:45 Paddlecraft Safety Training (2:15-4:30) Open Boating Paddlecraft Safety Training (2:15-4:30) Open Boating LAKE CLOSED Open Boating Open Boating 3:50-4:50 Open Boating Open Boating LAKE CLOSED Open Boating BSA Stand-Up Paddleboarding Open Boating EVENING LAKE CLOSED Twlight Boating (7:30 pm) LAKE CLOSED LAKE CLOSED LAKE CLOSED NOTE.
+D netaib adt to caucoo on to the lake Scout sons of acla blunds s NOTE: Bossues of the distance to the lake Scouts should plan to spond the entire morning at the lake so it at the lake co it does not interfere with the timing of other merit badges. the main camp.
+All boats should be to shore by 4:45 pm. lake.
+Scouts WILL NOT HAVE TIME to take a badge at the lake and schedule a session immediately following in NOTE: Because of the distance to the lake, Scouts should plan to spend the entire morning at the lake so it There are no longer any afternoon merit badges at the